NN0X/AdventOfCode-2025/README.md

 ### Odin
 Usable Zig.
 Some syntax choices are interesting, but overall was very intuitive and feature complete.
 Thank god binding C libraries is trivially easy so using GLPK for the Simplex was possible.

+### Ada
+Syntax is abysmal.
+Why does capitalization not matter?
+WHY?

 ## License
 This repository is licensed under the [MIT License](LICENSE.md).